How did Rossport get its name?

 After the end of CPR construction in 1885, Rossport became an important commercial fishing centre.
 Bowman Street is named after John Bowman (1858–1950) who operated a fishing company there.

-Tiny Rossport garnered a wide reputation for being a source of prime fish.
+The tiny village of Rossport garnered a wide reputation for being a source of prime fish.
 An article in the Dominion Illustrated from October 1888, speaks of how dealers from Eastern Canada had travelled to Rossport and other North Shore communities in order to contract for Lake Superior’s fine freshwater fish.
-Another article from November 1888 talks of a trial shipment of ten barrels of fish from Rossport being sent to Belfast Ireland where it was quickly sold.
+Another article from November 1888 talks of a trial shipment of ten barrels of fish from Rossport being sent to Belfast, Ireland where it was quickly sold.

 In 1901, Rossport joined other North Shore port communities in becoming a regular stop for steamships belonging to Francis Clergue.
 The vessels operated between Sault Ste Marie and Port Arthur.